nlittle-pella/fun-with-dataloaders/scripts/README.md

 In the same terminal, `cd` to this folder (where `connect-to-db.sh` lives.
 Run the `connect-to-db.sh` script.

-Open up your db tool of choice (IntelliJ, WebStorm, DataGrip) and connect to `localhost:5432` using the credentials for `example-api` db found in AWS Secrets Manager and `exampleapidb` as the db name.
+Open up your db tool of choice (IntelliJ, WebStorm, DataGrip) and connect to `localhost:5432` using the credentials for `author-api` db found in AWS Secrets Manager and `authorapidb` as the db name.